eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for computer vision:
 + skill set:
+	- OpenVX Driver Feature Development: Developing OpenVX driver for Blaize’s proprietary processor involves design, implementation, unit testing, maintenance of the driver code.
+This also involves memory management, state management, graph algorithms.
+		* Portable, Power-efficient Vision Processing.
+OpenVX™ is an open, royalty-free standard for cross platform acceleration of computer vision applications.
+		* OpenVX is an open, royalty-free standard for cross-platform acceleration of computer vision applications.
+It is designed by the Khronos Group to facilitate portable, optimized and power-efficient processing of methods for vision algorithms.
+This is aimed for embedded and real-time programs within computer vision and related scenarios.
+It uses a connected graph representation of operations.
+	- OpenVX Built-in kernel Development: The driver team also implements kernels using OpenCL C++ and Assembly language.
+This involves understanding/tweaking image-processing/CV/CNN algorithms for implementation most suited to our h/w architecture.
+	- OpenVX Application Development: The driver team also designs and writes a lot of sample applications for unit testing as well as POC of the features implemented, bugs fixed and performance improved.
+	- Tool Development: The driver team also writes tools relevant to its development and testing.
+The tools are developed using scripting languages etc. python, ruby or other prototyping languages.
+	- Proficiency in C/C++, OOPS, STL, Data Structures & Algorithms, Background in Graphics/Computer-Vision/Image-processing, OpenGL/OpenCL/OpenCV/CUDA, Device Driver Architecture, GPU Architecture, OpenCL C++ programming, Assembly programming.Key Skills/Abilities:C/C++ (Must): Required for design, implementation, unit testing, debugging of the driver and application code.
+Candidates should be well-versed in OOPS, polymorphism, STL, templates, design patterns, memory management etc.
+	- Having worked in embedded software development would be beneficial.Graphics, OpenGL, OpenCL, CV, CUDA, OpenCL C++, Assembly (highly sought after): Required for understanding h/w architecture, s/w design and architecture; Also required for writing the OpenVX built-in kernels, coming up with kernel algorithms, optimizations for driver implementation etc.
+	- Python/Shell/Ruby scripting: Required for writing scripts for automating application/test generation and execution.
+Also useful for automating other operations like code analysis, golden output generation etc.OpenGL, OpenCL, OpenCV, Graphics, Assembly - Any experience is welcome.
+	- C, C++, Data Structures, Algorithms & Graphic Libraries
++ skill set:
+	- At ApertureData, we are on a mission to solve data infrastructure challenges for machine learning on big-visual-data through our unique visual database, ApertureDB.
+We are an angel and NSF grant backed, fast growing startup looking for a Computer Vision Systems Engineer because dealing with images and videos is challenging, particularly at scale.
+If you can easily tackle the likes of OpenCV and ffmpeg, dealing with large object caching excites you, and being among the first five hires fires up your imagination on what all hats you get to wear, we are looking forward to hearing from you!
+	- Minimum qualifications
+		* We are focused on making access to visual data simple and fast.
+That requires absorbing the comlexity of these data types within ApertureDB, therefore requiring certain qualifications
+		* 5+ years of experience in Computer Science, or a related technical field
+		* 2+ years of experience in C++
+		* Understand different image and video formats and encodings
+		* Experience working with OpenCV and FFMPEG libraries
+		* Systems level data structure and algorithm effects (kernel and driver level included)
+		* Data structure optimization techniques
+		* Valid work status in the US
+	- Additional qualifications
+		* It would be great if you already came to us with a few more tricks up your sleeve.
+		* Be comfortable with JSON, Python, Git, and Linux
+		* Other visual processing libraries
+		* Understand the effects of cache/memory/disk as they interplay with each other and processing
+		* Efficient algorithms for visual transformations
++ skill set:
 	- We are currently seeking a software engineer intern with strong Computer Vision, Graphics and Deep Learning fundamentals and solid implementation skills to contribute to the development of NVIDIA Maxine - a comprehensive suite of SDKs with state-of-the-art AI features for virtual collaboration and content creation.
 	- You will work alongside brilliant engineers on core technologies to solve challenging computer graphics, vision, and deep learning problems.
 You will work collaboratively with research and production teams on new groundbreaking approaches that transform the industry.
 	- Gain first-hand experience and grow your technical expertise in one or multiple areas of: